pitetb/gmusic-itunes-sync/README.md

 gmusic-itunes-sync requires [Node.js](https://nodejs.org/) v6+ to run.

-It's a npm package with an executable command 'npm install gmusic-itunes-sync --save'.
-This command will be installed on the '.bin' directory of npm when the package is intalled.
+It's a classical npm package with an executable command: 'gmusic-itunes-sync'.
+This command will be installed on the '.bin' directory of npm when the npm package is intalled.

 Install the dependencies start the tool with the command line.